 I'm not going to lie to you.
 One of my favorite ways to catch bass is using a jerkbait.
-Because I am a true power fisherman, this technique allows me to cover maximum amounts of water, and allows me to generate that reaction strike that I'm always trying to generate.
-In fact, my first major win as a pro, the 1999 B.A.S.S.
-Top 150 on Lake Champlain, came in part to help from a jerkbait.
-So lets discuss the when, what, and where of jerkbaiting.
+Because I am a true power fisherman, this technique allows me to cover maximum amounts of water and generate that reaction strike that I'm always trying to generate.
+My first major win as a pro was the 1999 B.A.S.S.
+Top 150 on Lake Champlain came in part to help from a jerkbait.
+So let's discuss the when, what, and where of jerk baiting.

-In my opinion the when, what, and where aspects of jerkbaiting are all closely interconnected.
-So with this in mind, lets break jerkbaits down by season first, and then going into detail about where to fish them and which kinds to fish.
-Remember jerkbaits are one of the few baits that are truly effective the whole year through.
+The when what, and where aspects of jerk baiting are closely interconnected.
+So with this in mind, let's break jerkbaits down by season first, and then go into detail about where to fish them and which kinds to fish.
+Remember, jerkbaits are among the few baits that are genuinely effective the whole year.

 Winter Period (water temp 40-55 degrees)